Sonia Lucas

 Experience and Background:

-I have worked as an Integrative Therapist with adults, adolescents and children in therapeutic and educational organisations with group work and one to one therapy.
-I now focus solely on my private practice with adult clients.
+For over 18 years I have worked as an Integrative Therapist with adults, adolescents and children in clinical settings, local government and educational organisations setting up and delivering group therapy programmes, group and individual supervision and group and one to one therapy.
+Alongside this experience I also worked with a national charity counselling people living with trauma, specifically after sexual abuse and rape and a homelessness prevention charity running supportive courses.
+Now, I focus solely on my private practice with adult clients.

-Sessions are centred around individual needs and I have trained in a several modalities working with Person Centred and Psychodynamic perspectives to Existential and Emotional Freedom Techniques (EFT) and Cognitive Behavioural Therapy, (CBT)
+Sessions are centred around individual needs incorporating a blend of traditional and newer modalities including Person Centred and Psychodynamic/Existential perspectives to Emotional Freedom Technique (EFT) and Cognitive Behavioural Therapy (CBT).

 My approach to counselling is holistic; I listen to your unique life story, adapting and tailoring particular tools to accompany the work best suited for you.
 My primary concern is to help each person feel seen and heard and to help support a positive move towards taking better control of your life.